nicolemne/studio-north-project/README.md

   + Description: Footer not sticking to bottom of page
   + Expected behaviour: Footer sticking to the bottom page of the html
   + Actual behaviour: Padding between bottom of page and footer
-  + Fix: Add position: relative; and top 50px
+  + Fix: Add position: relative; and top 50px as well as top: 120px for media query 1500px

 + Div positioning
   + Description: Wrong position on the three divs on index.html & contact.html